smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

 WRKJOB JOB(\*) OUTPUT(\*PRINT) OPTION(\*ALL)\|CCSID(297) SCANSPLF
 APP(ChkJobLog1)

 Remember that the APP() keyword of the SCANSPLF command is case-sensitive.

 Refer to the following Note to learn about ways to diagnose this special use of the SCANSPLF utility included with a Call command.

 :::note
-The details about the SCANSPLF command that was assigned to evaluate a job\'s completion status may be viewed from the IBM i LSAM log viewer for job status (LSAM menu 6, function 5, viewer 5; LSAM log viewer utilities are not documented in this online help).
+The details about the SCANSPLF command that was assigned to evaluate a job's completion status may be viewed from the IBM i LSAM log viewer for job status (LSAM menu 6, function 5, viewer 5; LSAM log viewer utilities are not documented in this online help).
 When a job was assigned to use SCANSPLF the function key F23=SCANSPLF will appear on the LSAM Job Status Details screen.
 Press F23 to view the LSAM record of the SCANSPLF command.
 :::

-#### Setting an IBM i Job\'s LDA Value
+#### Setting an IBM i Job's LDA Value

-A new option has been added to the IBM i LSAM job scheduler server program that supports building a job\'s local data area (LDA) by adding one or more **LDA()** keywords after the separator character.
+A new option has been added to the IBM i LSAM job scheduler server program that supports building a job's local data area (LDA) by adding one or more **LDA()** keywords after the separator character.
 When used, this special keyword must follow any job description parameters, but it must precede the special use of the SCANSPLF command, as explained above.

 Here are some rules for using one of the LDA keyword formats shown
 below:

 1. More than one LDA() keyword may be included in the Call command line.
 2. Blanks are not allowed, except within quoted strings.
 3. Numeric values can be shorter than their full length, but not longer.
 4. The length of 1024 for the value string may be constrained by the available length of the Call command field.
 5. Remember that the whole content of the LDA for the job will be replaced by these LDA() keywords.
 Therefore, it may be necessary to include more than one LDA() keyword to insert all of the required values for the LDA.
 However, format 2 of this LDA() keyword can be